oban-bg/oban_web/guides/introduction/installation.md

 ## Customization

 Web customization is done through the `Oban.Web.Resolver` behaviour.
-To allows you to enable access controls, control formatting, and provide query limits for filtering and searching.
+It allows you to enable access controls, control formatting, and provide query limits for filtering and searching.
 Using a custom resolver is entirely optional, but you should familiarize yourself with the default limits and functionality.

 Installation is complete and you're all set!
 Start your Phoenix server, point your browser to where you mounted Oban and start monitoring your jobs.